 Reflect on ethical questions related to our use of ICT

 Used very frequently in communication, especially in military, government and private circles, the notion of cryptography has an essential role in cryptocurrency, hence its name.
-By questioning the current functioning of online banking systems, several ethical questions arise about our digital identity and the traces we leave on the Web.
+By questioning the current functioning of online banking systems, several ethical questions arise regarding our digital identity and the traces we leave on the Web.

 Submit your process to achieve a skill